An exploration of current innovations responsible for the transformation of the way we work

 The ever-indispensable human

-While productivity is extremely important in terms of taking the admin away from staff in the Service Desk, it’s vital that humans are still an important piece of the puzzle.
+While productivity is extremely important in terms of taking the admin away from staff in the Service Desk, humans are still an important piece of the puzzle.

 There has been much media attention around the topic of robots taking away human jobs.
 Through the use of AI to deliver advanced behaviours that interact more naturally with their surroundings and with people, service desk staff are concerned their roles won’t exist for much longer.